Reflecting on a visit from Schools Consent Project

-2/2/18: This week we welcome our Director of Admissions, Edrys Barkham, with her reflections on our introduction of the pre-test now that we have made our first set of offers.
+Former Director of Admissions, Edrys Barkham, shares her reflection on our introduction of the pre-test now that we have made our first set of offers.
 You can find out why we introduced the pre-test in a previous blog here.

 We have just sent out our first ever pre-test offer letters for pupils entering Bryanston in September 2019.
 We collated the results at the end of last term, which happened to be during the Jewish Hanukah Festival of Light.
 At that time, I heard a timely ‘pause for thought’ on the radio on my way to school outlining the different approaches of the House of Shamai and House of Hillel for the lighting of the eight candles of Hanukah.
 The Shamai start with eight candles and decrease by one each day, whilst the Hillel start with one and work up to eight.
 Both approaches have their origin in the last century BCE and have their own philosophies.
 To be admitted to the House of Shamai pupils were judged and had to be considered worthy of learning the Torah.
 The House of Hillel, on the other hand, were prepared to admit all those who asked, as they saw the potential in everyone.
 It made me think carefully about whether we should take the judgemental and selective eight-to-one approach with the pre-test, or see the potential in all and look to understand how we can nurture it.
 I had this very much in mind as we analysed the results.
 Should we have a cut-off and exclude all those below, basing decisions on the ability of a child on one particular day, at one particular time, and judge them suitable or unsuitable, and keep a small group of children in limbo on the waiting list, hopeful but helpless, relying on the chance of a place becoming available?